-- Strained relationships – Xanax addiction also places increased stress on relationships with spouses, siblings, and friends because it frequently involves lying about whereabouts, habits or daily activities.
+- Strained relationships – Xanax misuse and addiction also places increased stress on relationships with spouses, siblings, and friends because it frequently involves lying about whereabouts, habits or daily activities.
 In some cases, it may also cause irrational or violent behaviors.

 - Financial insecurity – Oftentimes drug abuse is also coupled with financial issues because the user will drain bank accounts or misuse funds in order to maintain a supply of the drug.
 This could lead to eviction, repossession of personal items, If you are suffering from Xanax addiction, you may be putting your own (or your family’s) financial health at risk as a result.

 - Severe depression – Xanax abuse can also result in severe psychological problems, such as feelings of emptiness, sadness, and depression.1 These emotions may even lead to self-harming thoughts and behaviors which are always significant cause for concern.

 The effects of Xanax abuse are far-reaching and should be taken very seriously.
 Just because a drug is prescribed by a doctor does not make it safe for abuse.

 If you or a loved one is addicted to Xanax, you should never attempt to stop using it on your own.
 Depending on the severity of the dependence, withdrawal from benzodiazepines can be very dangerous if it’s done in an unmonitored environment.2